Griner, Mercury rally to beat Storm, force deciding Game 5

 TIP-INS

-Mercury: Taurasi is 50-7 in elimination games including the WNBA, Olympics and NCAA competition.
+Mercury: Phoenix is first team to force a Game 5 in a best-of-five format after trailing 0-2. ...
+Taurasi is 50-7 in elimination games including the WNBA, Olympics and NCAA competition. ...
+Mercury have outscored the Storm in the fourth quarter in the series 94-47.

+SHE SAID IT: “She’s very picky about her nose.
+When you have a nose like mine, you don’t (care),” Taurasi said.
+“When you have a face like Sue, I would worry, too.”

 UP NEXT